Too Much Snow

 Passes′′ trek (crossing Kongma La, Cho

 La, and Renjo La), plus the ascents of Chhukung Ri and Gokyo Ri.
-This was supposed to
+This

-more demanding ′′Three
+with the much more demanding ′′Three

 Cols′′ trek (Sherpani Col, West